 Patient accounts receivable are recorded at net realizable value based on certain assumptions applicable to each payer.
 For third-party payers including Medicare, Medicaid and managed care, the net realizable value is based on the estimated contractual reimbursement percentage, which is based on current contract prices or historical paid claims data by payer.
 For self-pay accounts receivable, which includes patients who are uninsured and the patient responsibility portion for patients with insurance, the net realizable value is determined using estimates of historical collection experience.
-These estimates are adjusted for estimated conversions of patient responsibility portions, expected recoveries and any anticipated changes in trends.
+These estimates are adjusted for estimated conversions of patient responsibility portions, expected recoveries and anticipated changes in business and economic conditions, trends in federal, state and private employer healthcare coverage and other collection indicators.

 Patient accounts receivable can be impacted by the effectiveness of the Company's collection efforts.
-Additionally, significant changes in payer mix, business office operations, economic conditions or trends in federal and state governmental healthcare coverage could affect the net realizable value of accounts receivable.
-The Company also continually reviews the net realizable value of accounts receivable by monitoring historical cash collections as a percentage of trailing net operating revenues, as well as by analyzing current period net revenue and admissions by payer classification, aged accounts receivable by payer, days revenue outstanding, the composition of self-pay receivables between pure self-pay patients and the patient responsibility portion of third-party insured receivables and the impact of recent acquisitions and dispositions.
+Additionally, significant changes in payer mix, business office operations, economic conditions or trends in federal, state and private employer healthcare coverage could affect the net realizable value of accounts receivable.
+The Company also continually reviews the net realizable value of accounts receivable by monitoring historical cash collections as a percentage of trailing operating revenues and retrospective reviews of historical reserve accuracy, as well as by analyzing current period revenue and admissions by payer classification, aged accounts receivable by payer, days revenue outstanding, the composition of self-pay receivables between pure self-pay patients and the patient responsibility portion of third-party insured receivables and the impact of recent acquisitions and dispositions.